fenrisis/quiz_project3/README.md

 ## Idea

-Idea of this application is to create a platform for learning words and grammar -Youtube  demo video :https://youtu.be/OKKF8vGlY_Q
+Idea of this application is to create a platform for learning words and grammar.
+-Youtube  demo video :https://youtu.be/OKKF8vGlY_Q

 ## My Quiz Application project demonstrates distinctiveness and complexity in several ways, making it stand out from generic quiz applications.
 Here are the key aspects that highlight its distinctiveness and complexity: